wp-plugins/wp-app-studio/readme.txt

 14. Create datagrids and display them in your app dashboard, wp dashboard, or a page.
 15. Easily insert WPAS components as shortcodes.
 Use Analytics module for custom reporting.
 16. Create Connections to integrate your ProDev plugin to external apps such incoming email app.
 In future, we will add Facebook, Twitter, Paypal etc.
+17. Use inline entities in your WPAS ProDev apps to allow users to insert content of another entity into your primary entity.
+Categorize and tag your inline entities with inline taxonomies.
+Inline entity extension sold separately.

 == Upgrade Notice ==
+= 4.3.0 =
+11 new functionality with misc. defect fixes.
 = 4.2.0 =
 Added Connections menu to WPAS, separate Setting menu for ProDev plugins  and an Incoming Email extension for ProDev account holders, misc bug fixes and improvements
 = 4.1.2 =